AlanyTan/nestjs-template/README.md

 ### test with jest

 You can and should also test your code using automated tests.
 Jest is standard in this repo.
-Select "Docker Node.js Launch" next the "RUN and DEBUG" label, You can also use menu "Run"->"Start debugging" (it launches what you select in the previous drop down), chose either "Test with npm test" or "Test with npm test:e2e" the differences is the e2e test will test the app.module (the root module for your application) while the non-e2e will test each module independently only.
-So most likely in early stages of development work, only the non-e2e tests will work, but closer to PR, you should test using e2e one.
+Select "Docker Node.js Launch" next the "RUN and DEBUG" label, You can also use menu "Run"->"Start debugging" (it launches what you select in the previous drop down), chose either "Test with npm test" or "Test with npm test:svc" the differences is the svc test will test the app.module (the root module for your application) while the non-svc will test each module independently only.
+So most likely in early stages of development work, only the non-svc tests will work, but closer to PR, you should test using svc one.
 The jest testing coverage report is turned on, and at `All files` level the %statement, %Funcs %Lines coverage should be 75% or higher.

 ## Test

-As a developer, it is your responsibility to write unit testing and service level end-2-end testing that are repeatable.
+As a developer, it is your responsibility to write unit testing and service level service testing that are repeatable.
 It is expected that

 - Automated testing code coverage should be >80%